CXLMemSim: A pure software simulated CXL.mem for performance characterization: System Design

 \textbf{2--Timer.} \sys divides the execution of the attached user program into \textit{epochs} and sets up an epoch timer that periodically interrupts the attached program.
 When the program is interrupted, \sys uses the allocation trace to determine the corresponding memory pool of each memory access.
+By inserting it into the CXL topology, during which we determine the memory-pool matching.
+It then invokes the timing analyzer to estimate the simulated execution time.

 \textbf{3--Timing Analyzer.} While the program is paused, \sys uses the memory trace to calculate three types of timing delays that should be added to the execution time of each epoch: 1) latency delay, 2) congestion delay, and 3) bandwidth delay. \sys calculates the latency delay by multiplying the number of memory operations to each memory pool by the difference between the latency of the target memory pool and the latency of local DRAM.
+It obtains the number of loads by analyzing the memory event traces.
 Then, \sys calculates the congestion delay by iterating over the memory trace to find events that use the same switch within a smaller interval than the switch's serial transmission time (STT); once such events are found, \sys injects the necessary delays.
 Finally, \sys determines the bandwidth delays.
 For each switch in the topology, \sys searches for events where the observed bandwidth---after the latency and congestion delays are added---exceeds the bandwidth of the switch, and adds delays for these events.